Rider Guide

 DETAILS

-• 4:00 PM, Mandatory rider meeting at the Limelight Hotel.
+• 4:00 PM - 4:30 PM: Mandatory QSR Rider Meeting at the Limelight Hotel.
 This will also be streamed LIVE on Instagram in case you're not able to make it in person.

 All QSR and individual stage athletes are asked to please attend our mandatory rider meeting where we cover important race details in advance of kicking off the weekend with Stage 1: Harriman Trail.
 A virtual option exists for those who are not able to attend in person, and a recorded version will also be available for review prior to Stage 1.